 The electronic flow meter is the more contemporary innovation within airflow measurement technologies.
 As a diagnostic tool, electronic airflow meters allow for traceable measurement results, saving time and reducing the risk of errors compared to more traditional methods where results would be taken down manually.
 Electronic airflow meters also deliver better accuracy, testing to 1–2 percent greater accuracy than systems such as rotameters.
 What are the core benefits of this method of pump calibration and the recommended techniques industrial hygienists should use?

 Air monitoring pump calibration determines the volumetric flow rate that will pass through the sampling media during the time the sample is taken and in its current location.

 Calibration of the flow through the air sampling system is important in that it should be checked before and after each day of sampling in order to calculate the average air volume reading.
-The entire sample train—including the combination of pump, flexible tube, and air sampling device—should be calibrated to ensure accuracy of flow rate.
+As specified in the MSHA “Metal/Nonmetal Health Inspection Procedures Handbook,” the entire sample train—including the combination of pump, flexible tube, and air sampling device—should be calibrated to ensure accuracy of flow rate.

 Tips for accuracy

 For effective calibration, accuracy is key.
 Through the process, calibration identifies error and allows for corrections for flow deviation.
 For this reason, inspection of the entire sample train is crucial in order to check not just the pump, but also items like the sampling head and tube, are leak free and in good condition.
 Also, remember to do the following:

 - Let your pumps run for 5 minutes before calibration after removing them from the battery charger to let the flow stabilize.
 Check with your pump manufacturer for guidance.

 - Calibrate the sample train as near to the site where the air sampling equipment will be used as possible in order to replicate atmospheric conditions.
 Give the pump and calibrator time to equilibrate to the temperature conditions at the site.